fivetanley/ember-cli-dotenv/README.md

 **Security: environment variables in `config/environment.js` are never filtered unlike using `.env` and `clientAllowedKeys`.
 Remember to use the `environment` variable passed into your config function to filter out secrets for production usage.
-Never include sensitive variables in `clientAllowedKeys`, as these will be exposed publicly via ember's `<meta name="app/config/environment">` tag.**
+Never include sensitive variables in `clientAllowedKeys`, as these will be exposed publicly via Ember's `<meta name="app/config/environment">` tag.**

-then, you can access the environment variables anywhere in your app like you usually would.
+Then, you can access the environment variables anywhere in your app like you usually would.

 ```js